Code-Institute-Submissions/bicycle-scotland/README.md

 Google my maps (https://www.google.co.uk/maps/about/mymaps/)- Google my maps has helped create an interactive map on my site that is fully customized and can be easily changed. emailJS (https://www.emailjs.com/)- EmailJS is a platform I have used so that any website users can contact me for further questions and has created a smooth and effective communication platform.
 W3C validator (https://validator.w3.org/)- The W3C validator allowed to check my code is clean and had no faults.
+Caniuse (https://caniuse.com/)- This site helped me to overcome the diffrent problems I encountered on the diffrent browser types.

 ## Testing